Changing the Life Course of Youth in the Juvenile Justice System Through Education Advocacy

-Since accepting our first referral in January 2016, DRTx has provided advocacy services to more than 1,600 youth who are now receiving the educational services they need to succeed in life.
+Since accepting our first referral in January 2016, DRTx has provided advocacy services to just over 2,000 youth who are now receiving the educational services they need to succeed in life.
+In 2021 and 2022, an average of 94% of youth served in the program did not reoffend within a year of probation.
 See our Harris County project impact infographic for details on how we’ve helped these young people.

 Because of our individual casework, we have also been able to identify pervasive larger scale issues within school districts and consult with them so they can provide the appropriate educational services and minimize referrals to the justice system.
 And, with a new law in Texas requiring schools to hold transition meetings for students returning to school, we attend these meetings and help assess and advocate for the young person’s educational needs to improve the likeliness of graduation.